You have an app idea that will not leave you alone. You can see the problem, picture the fix, and explain the screens in your head.

 - Connect an external API that handles the complex part.

 This hybrid setup is common.
-Build 90 to 95% in no-code, then bring in a developer for the few pieces that need custom work.
+Build most of the product in no-code, then bring in a developer for the small percentage that needs custom work.

 Conclusion: Build the First Version, Then Get Smarter